bonopi07/DataStructure/README.md

 # DataStructure
-This repository is including variable data structures, and I coded myself.
+This repository is including variable data structures using C++, and I coded myself.

+2017.
+08. 02
+-Stack (finished)